Everything You Need To Know About Laser Treatments for Rosacea

 Doctors and dermatologists will often favour IPL (Intense Pulsed Light) as the best treatment for rosacea.
 Although IPL is not technically a laser, the use of IPL has shown significant clearing in erythema, telangiectasia and papules in rosacea.
 Indeed, a recent study found IPL treatment for rosacea resulted in 80% of patients seeing a reduction in redness, 78% of patients reported reduced flushing and improved skin texture and 72% noted fewer acneiform breakouts.

 IPL commonly requires between 3-6 sessions, spaced 6 weeks apart, which can equate to between 6 and 12 months before your rosacea has been fully addressed.
-Some cases of rosacea will disappear after the first session but these would likely be very minor cases.
+Some cases of skin redness will disappear after the first session but these would likely be very minor cases.

-Is the VBeam or IPL better for rosacea?
+Is the VBeam or IPL better for redness?

 Excel laser for rosacea